aminebenkii/movie-recommandation-assistant/docs/api.md

 }
 ```

-> Note: MVP uses simple SQL.
-More advanced insights can come later.
+> Stats are calculated using basic SQL aggregation.
+Advanced insights can be added later.

 ---

 ## 🧠 Notes

-- All authenticated routes require `Authorization: Bearer <JWT>`
+- All authenticated routes require the `Authorization: Bearer <JWT>` header.
-- Movie actions and lists are user-specific
+- Movie suggestions are always filtered based on the user's existing "Seen", "Watch Later", and "Not Interested" lists.
-- Chat and manual filters are synchronized internally
+- Chat and manual filters are internally unified under the same recommendation logic.
-- All movie data is cached on first fetch, then reused
+- TMDB and OMDB data is cached after first fetch for better performance.
-- Assistant is context-aware (can reference movies currently on screen)
+- Chat assistant maintains context during a session and can reference prior interactions.

 ---